mogol/flutter_secure_storage/flutter_secure_storage/README.md

 - https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security
 - https://www.netsparker.com/blog/web-security/http-security-headers/

-To use Flutter Secure Storage on Web ensure that you add flutter_secure_storage_web to your pubspec.yaml file per the instructions on pub.dev.

 ## Configure Linux Version

-To use Flutter Secure Storage on Linux ensure that you add flutter_secure_storage_linux to your pubspec.yaml file per the instructions on pub.dev.

 You need `libsecret-1-dev` and `libjsoncpp-dev` on your machine to build the project, and `libsecret-1-0` and `libjsoncpp1` to run the application (add it as a dependency after packaging your app).
 If you using snapcraft to build the project use the following